Publications • Working Papers • Projects

 (with Martin Hodula and Jan Janků)

-International Journal of Central Banking, forthcoming in October 2025
+International Journal of Central Banking, 21(4), October 2025

 — Borrower-Based Macroprudential Measures and Credit Growth: How Biased is the Existing Literature?